What is a Kava Bar? Explained | feel free

 What to Expect at a Kava Bar

-First-time kava drinkers may be curious about what to expect when stepping foot in a kava bar.
+First-time kava consumer may be curious about what to expect when stepping foot in a kava bar.
 Many kava novices may actually be quite impressed by the calming aesthetics and culture-diversified menus of many kava bars.
 Aside from the relaxed and social atmosphere, you may find your local kava bar offers more than just a traditional “kava experience” – some have a calendar of events ranging from live music and poetry readings to art exhibitions and even yoga.

 Have Your Own Kava Bar at Home with feel free